Central Hall, Melbourne: Building of Cathedral Hall

 The first planning for the Catholic hall took place in 1901.
 Archbishop Thomas Carr, and the Dean Phelan, made several announcements to their parishioners at Mass and in parish meetings relating about a proposed hall.
 At this stage, the hall was to be built on the grounds of St. Patrick's Cathedral, facing north on Albert Street.
 By October 1902 this idea had been abandoned since the hall would have obscured the view of the cathedral from Albert Street (heading west to the cathedral).

 On 8 November of the same year, Archbishop Carr announced at Saturday evening Mass that the Archdiocese had acquired a property on Brunswick Street, a former boot factory built in 1873, which had been designed by architects Reed & Barnes.
 The property had come at a 'very moderate' cost of £4,200.
 The project involved refurbishing the factory building as clubrooms, with a large new hall built to the rear, designed by the same architects who had done the factory, by then known as Reed Tappin & Smart.

 The foundation stone of the hall was laid by the Archbishop at a ceremony on Sunday 26 April 1903.
 The clubrooms in the old factory structure were opened in June, but the hall itself was finished about a month behind schedule, and was not able to host the St. Patrick's night celebrations on 17 March 1904 as first hoped.
 Instead, the grand opening took place on Sunday, 10 April, with over 2,000 people crowding the hall (which had a capacity of 1,100).

 The relatively austere composition of the factory front to Brunswick Street was transformed into a more elaborate yet restrained and dignified facade for the new purpose.
 The elaborate plasterwork of the hall ceiling, proscenium and balcony was seen by contemporaries as an aesthetic triumph.
 The plasterwork described as 'in the German Renaissance style' was repainted in shades of sage green, cream and buff in 1913.

 History

 Central Hall has been put to many different uses since it opened in April 1904.
 During the 1920s the hall played host to jazz nights, and in the postwar period, Cathedral Hall hosted Italian dances each Sunday night for many years.

-Central Hall (as it became known from the 1960s) is best known for hosting the TF Much Ballroom of the early 1970s.
-T. F. Much Ballroom was a major Melbourne music and cultural event.
+Central Hall (as it became known from the 1960s) is best known for hosting the T. F. Much Ballroom of the early 1970s.
+The T. F. Much Ballroom was a major Melbourne music and cultural event.
 Bands which made a name for themselves at Ballroom events include Daddy Cool in 1970–71.
 Other bands to play at the hall during the 1970s included Spectrum, Midnight Oil, Indelible Murtceps, and Tamam Shud.

 By the late 1980s, Central Hall had even become a venue for Victorian state boxing matches and title fights.